zdravkov/kendo-docs/api/web/splitter.md

 ##### pane `String|Element|jQuery`

-The pane being targetted for a new minimum size configuration value.
+The pane being targeted for a new minimum size configuration value.

 ##### value `String`